tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

+---
+layout: post
-# Methods for Testing Linear Separability in Python
+post: Methods for Testing Linear Separability in Python
+---

 In Machine Learning, before running any classifier it is important to understand the data we are dealing with to determine which algorithm to pick, and which parameters we need to adjust to handle such data.
 This brings the topic of linear separability and understanding if our problem is liear or non-linear.

-Several classification algorithms are designed to seperate the data by constructing a decision boudnary hyperplane to divide the classes and with that comes an assumption: data is linearly separable.
+Several classification algorithms are designed to separate the data by constructing a decision boundary hyperplane to divide the classes and with that comes an assumption: data is linearly separable.
 Now, in real world scenarios things are not that easy and data in many cases is not linearly separable and thus non-linear techniques are applied.

 This post was inspired by research papers on the topic of linear separability including <u>The Linear Separability Problem: Some Testing Method</u> [^1], [^2]